pelithne/AKS_secure_baseline_the_hard_way/README.md

   --virtual-network $SPOKE_VNET_NAME \
   --registration-enabled false
 ````

-5) Creates a virtual network link to the hub network.
+5) Create a virtual network link to the hub network.

 > [!Note]
 > The $HUB_VNET_ID variable specifies the full path to the virtual network in another resource group, allowing the command to correctly link to it.